-Other than games, I also watch animes like Digimon (season 1-4), Dragonball Z, Crush Gear (Turbo and Nitro), and Fullmetal Alchemist.
+Other than games, I also watch animes like Digimon (season 1-4), Dragonball (Z and GT too), Crush Gear (Turbo and Nitro), Fullmetal Alchemist, and Ragnarok the Animation.
 My most favorite anime?
 Digimon Adventure (season 1), obviously.
 I watch the Indonesian dub, and recently the English sub.
 I also watch the English dub.
 The Japanese music is absolutely lovely, though Indonesia has the great translation of the opening themes too!
 Butterfly (season 1 opening) has always been my most favorite theme, then Brave Heart (season 1 evolution theme, but also used at season 2) is also excellent!

 Unsafe External Link